chandantiwari/mindmeld/README.md

 here would prove that a pseudoscience - science connection exists, and that could mean pseudoscience might not be so pseudo after all.
-We see promising results on a test set with known MBTI values, predicting the top function gives an AUC %70.
+We see promising results on a test set with known MBTI values, predicting the top function gives an AUC around %60.
 More data would definitely make a positive difference as the data is high dimensional.

 In the input data for each person, the top two functions are 1-hot encoded, INTP for example has both Ti and Ne as 1.
 Then we try to